Guías y buenas prácticas

 • Growing recognition: Many high-impact journals have adopted this format, including Nature Human Behaviour, Cortex, and PLOS Biology.

-More information about this procedure can be found in the following link:
+More information about this procedure can be found here:

 Data Management Plan:

-Research data management is a key aspect of Open Science.
-By properly organizing, documenting, and sharing research data, we ensure their reuse and accessibility for the scientific community.
-Open Science promotes transparency, accessibility, and collaboration in research, allowing results to be shared and verified without unnecessary barriers.
-In addition, funding institutions increasingly encourage open access policies in order to return public investment to society.
-To support this objective, the FAIR Principles provide a clear and widely accepted framework for improving the quality and sustainability of scientific data.
+Research data management is a key component of Open Science.
+Organizing, documenting, and sharing research data appropriately helps ensure their accessibility and reuse within the scientific community.
+Funding agencies increasingly promote open-access policies in order to return publicly funded research to society.
+To support this goal, the FAIR Principles provide a clear and widely accepted framework for improving the quality and long-term usability of scientific data.

 FAIR Principles: Findable, Accessible, Interoperable, Reusable

 On March 15, 2016, the journal Scientific Data (Nature) published the article “The FAIR Guiding Principles for scientific data management and stewardship.”
-These principles establish a set of clear and measurable criteria to ensure that data are:
+These principles establish clear and measurable criteria to ensure that data are:

 • Findable